-ABSENCES - EXCUSES - TRUANCY
+A. ABSENCES - EXCUSES - TRUANCY

 - Teachers will report absences every hour.
 Any teacher having a student report for class tardy after having been marked absent shall have that student notify the office of the tardiness immediately.
 Necessary investigation will be made to determine the legitimacy of absences. - All absences other than illness or emergency must be pre-arranged by phone, email, or written note.
 Failure to prearrange absence will result in the absence being recorded as unexcused. - Parents and guardians have the right to excuse their student(s) for up to ten (10) days (partial or full) during the school year for any reason.
 These absences must be pre-approved (except for immediate illness, a call to the school is sufficient notice).
 Pre Approval requires a note at least 24 hours before the planned absence, longer for family trips (including hunting) where students are required to make up required work before the family trip. - Parents may request in advance to have some portions of educational family trips be exempt from the (10) day rule.
 A parent who wishes to take a student on a trip that could be of educational value should submit a written statement of what activities the student will produce to demonstrate educational achievement.
 This request must be in writing on a form available from the principal.
 The request is sent to the principal for consideration.
 The principal's decision is appealable to the school attendance committee (The attendance committee shall consist of the principal, guidance counselor, and a grade level teacher.) - Absences beyond 10 days for reasons within the 10 day rule are considered unexcused.
 The principal will review cases exceeding 5 unexcused days in a semester.
 A student may attend an after school tutoring session prior to or after the absence to complete coursework and assignments missed on other school related projects.
 A student may also attend two noon hour supervised work periods.
-A student, who successfully completes all assignments, attends one after school tutoring session or two noon hour supervised work periods, will have the absence listed as excused rather than unexcused.
-Attendance at the after school or noon hour sessions must be completed within 5 school days of returning from the absence.
+A student, who successfully completes all assignments, attends one after school tutoring session or two noon hour supervised work periods, will have the absence

-Some absences are not included in the 10 day rule but are also excused.
-A listing is provided • below.
+- listed as excused rather than unexcused.
+Attendance at the after school or noon hour sessions must be completed within 5 school days of returning from the absence. - Some absences are not included in the 10 day rule but are also excused.
+A listing is provided below.
 Some absences are always viewed as unexcused, and a listing is included.

-List of Absences
+B. List of Absences

-Absences Included in 10-day Rule: Excused Absences not Included in 10-Day Rule:
+Absences Included in 10-day Rule:

-Miscellaneous Appointments Court Appointment
+Miscellaneous Appointments

-Family Trips (work to made up in advance) Counseling
+Family Trips (work to made up in advance)

-Illness that does not require Doctors care College Visit
+Illness that does not require Doctors care

-Parental Permission Dentist
+Parental Permission

-Hunting Season (work to be made up in advance) Doctor
+Hunting Season (work to be made up in advance)

+Unexcused Absences:

+No Note or Call

+Skip Detention

+Skipped

+Truant

+Used up ten days

+Unverified

+Unexcused Tardy

+Overslept/Missed Ride

+Note from the service provider is required

+Excused Absences not Included in 10-Day Rule:

+Court Appointment

+Counseling

+College Visit

+Dentist

+Doctor

 Drivers Test

-Unexcused Absences: Drivers Education
+Drivers Education

 Family Emergency

-No Note or Call Fire Department/Emergency Call
+Fire Department/Emergency Call

-Skip Detention Job Shadow
+Job Shadow

-Skipped Medical
+Medical

-Truant Military
+Military

-Used up ten days Power Outage
+Power Outage

-Unverified Physical Therapy
+Physical Therapy

-Unexcused Tardy Religious Reasons
+Religious Reasons

-Overslept/Missed Ride Student / Staff Safety
+Student /Staff Safety

 Testing

-Note from the service provider is required School Related Trip
+School Related Trip

-WITC
+WITC Attendance/tour

-Winter Carnival